matthias-stemmler/annimate/docs/user-guide/src/installation.md

    ![Screenshot of macOS extracted archive file](img/macos-extracted.png)

-3. Move the `Annimate` Application Bundle to a folder that is not protected.
-This excludes folders that require administrator permissions such as `/Applications`, your desktop or other special folders in your home directory such as `Documents` or `Downloads`.
-You could, for instance, move it into your home directory or in a subfolder of your home directory such as `~/Applications` that you may have to create first.
+3. Move the `Annimate` Application Bundle to one of the following folders:

+   - To install it only for the current user (does _not_ require administrator permissions): Move it to a subfolder of your home directory such as `~/Applications`.
+You may have to create this folder first in case it does not exist yet.
+   - To install it system-wide (requires administrator permissions): Move it to the system-wide `/Applications` folder.

 4. Open a terminal by clicking on the "Terminal" icon in your Dock:
    ![Screenshot of macOS terminal button](img/macos-terminal-button.png)